Azure fundamental concepts

 - Azure Active Directory (Azure AD): The Microsoft cloud-based identity and access management service.
 Azure AD allows your employees to sign in and access resources.

 - Azure AD tenant: A dedicated and trusted instance of Azure AD.
-An Azure AD tenant is automatically created when your organization first signs up for a Microsoft cloud service subscription like Microsoft Azure, Microsoft Intune, or Office 365.
+An Azure AD tenant is automatically created when your organization first signs up for a Microsoft cloud service subscription like Microsoft Azure, Intune, or Microsoft 365.
 An Azure tenant represents a single organization.

 - Azure AD directory: Each Azure AD tenant has a single, dedicated, and trusted directory.
 The directory includes the tenant's users, groups, and apps.
 The directory is used to perform identity and access management functions for tenant resources.
 A directory can be associated with multiple subscriptions, but each subscription is associated with only one directory.